-Describe your ideal patient, such as children if you are interested in pediatric dentistry, making sure they reside in the location you have chosen, in numbers significant enough to support your practice.
+Describe your ideal patient, making sure the person you've described resides in the location you have chosen, in numbers significant enough to support your practice.
 The data found in your market analysis can help with that.

 Know your neighbors.
-A handy

-tool for evaluating the opportunity in the area you're considering is the Competitive Intelligence Tool from Wells Fargo Works for Small Business®, an online resource to help small business owners achieve their goals.
+A handy tool for evaluating the opportunity in the area you're considering is the Competitive Intelligence Tool from Wells Fargo Works for Small Business®, an online resource to help small business owners achieve their goals.
 Visit wellsfargoworks.com for more information.